tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/购买指南/备份空间收费说明_intl_en.md

 - After 24 hours, the instance will be isolated into the recycle bin.
 At this time, automatic backup will stop, and rollback and manual backup will be prohibited; however, backups can still be downloaded (on the [Backup List](https://console.cloud.tencent.com/cdb/backup) page).
 Excessive backup space of the instance will not be billed.
 You can renew the instance in the recycle bin in the console to recover it.
 - After three days in the recycle bin, the instance will be deactivated and terminated, along with all data backups.
 Please save the needed backups in a timely manner.

-## Notes on Overdue Payment
+## Notes on Arrears

 ### Pay-as-You-Go instance
-After the account becomes overdue, the backup will change with the lifecycle of the instance.
+After the account falls into arrears, the backup will change with the lifecycle of the instance.
 For more information, please see the backup lifecycle of pay-as-you-go instances as described above.

 ## Upgraded Services Available After Backup Billing Starts